chuckthemole/traveler_software_engineering/README.md

 I want to be able to create a location to be displayed So that I can show other users different locations I’m interested in
 Route: create → views.create_location → create_location.html
+Route: location/publish → views.publish_location, create_location.html
-Route: location/create → views.create_location, create_location.html
+Route: location/create → views.create_location, show_location.html

 Feature: Create a destination
 As an authenticated user of the web site traveler
 I want to be able to create a destination to be displayed So that I can show other users different destinations I’m interested in
-Route: create → views.create_destination → create_destination.html
+Route: destination/publish → views.publish_destination, create_destination.html
-Route: location/create → views.create_destination, create_destination.html
+Route: destination/create → views.create_destination, show_destination.html

 Feature: Create a review
 As an authenticated user of the web site traveler
 I want to be able to create a review to be displayed So that I can let other users know how I feel about a particular destination
-Route: create → views.create_review → create_review.html
+Route: review/publish → views.publish_review, create_review.html
-Route: location/create → views.create_review, create_review.html
+Route: review/create → views.create_review, show_review.html

 Feature: Create a comment
 As an authenticated user of the web site traveler
 I want to be able to create a comment for a review to be displayed So that I can let other users know how I feel about a their review
-Route: create → views.create_comment → create_comment.html
+Route: comment/publish → views.publish_comment, create_comment.html
-Route: location/create → views.create_comment, create_comment.html
+Route: comment/create → views.create_comment, show_review.html

 # source djangoenv/Scripts/activate